EMERGENCY INFORMATION FDOT Emergency Travel Alert: For information on the current situation, please visit the following page - Alerts.

 The objective of this PD&E Study is to evaluate alternatives that will address existing and projected operating deficiencies along this section of SR 826.
 To keep up with the growing traffic demand within the study area, multiple alternatives have been considered, including a No-Build Alternative that maintains the existing roadway configuration and any other planned improvements along the corridor.

 The PD&E Study began in 2017 with the project approach of adding Dynamically Priced Express Lanes along this segment of the corridor.
 In 2020, the study was placed on hold to determine what other alternatives could be considered along this section of SR 826.
 In January 2021, the study resumed with a new approach.
 The new project approach is no longer proposing express lanes between US 1 and SR 836.
-The study will reevaluate capacity improvements to the project area by considering the following three alternatives:
+The study is re-evaluating future improvements to the project area by considering the following three alternatives:

 1. Add an additional General Use Lane in each direction.